On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: Application to machine learning

 All in all, the sufficient conditions for convexity along with \cref{thm:impossible} entail that one cannot guarantee the convexity of \cref{eq:constrained} and \cref{eq:penalized} as soon as $\C$ is not convex.
+This limitation extends to approximate constraints due to \cref{prop:approximate}.
 Next, we advance from general constraints $\C$ to specifically transport maps and equalizing maps.